Embroidered States Artwork

 Perfect For: A fun-loving teen, vibrant teacher, or fashionable friend.

-Make It Say Christmas: Assemble the bracelet using holiday buttons and ribbon.
+How to Make It Say Christmas: Assemble the bracelet using holiday buttons and ribbon.

 Use a miter saw to cut a slice of wood.
 Print an image of a bird or other wildlife onto iron-on transfer paper, then follow the manufacturer's instructions to apply the image to the wood.
 Protect the transfer with gloss sealer.